 BA (Hons) Humanities; Master level PGC in Health & Social Care Professionals Education (UCS 2011); CELTA & PTLLS (Cambridge Regional College, 2011); ENB 998 Teaching & Assessing; ENB Renal Course 136; ECDL (2008)

 Trained at Royal Free Hospital, London.
 Various primary and secondary care 1986 -1989; 1990-92 Germany in BMH; 1992-1999 GP practice as audit nurse and then agency; 1999-2005 Ipswich Trust Renal Unit (Sister); 2005 to date Lecturer /Clinical Skills Lead.

 Sara has an HEA Fellowship and is a member of the Royal College of Nursing (RCN).

-Sara is a Lecturer of clinical skills in the Faculty of Health, Science and Technology.
+Sara is a Lecturer of clinical skills in the School of Health and Sports Sciences.
 Her main topic of teaching is clinical skills and also covers Pre Registration, Post Registration and Inter-professional students as well as managing the Clinical Skills facilities.
 Sara is Module Leader for various modules including Infection Control and Blood Bourne Viruses and is contributor to others such as Non Medical Prescribing and Foundation Degree programmes.
 Sara has extensive knowledege on Objective Strutured Clinical Examinations as a form of assessment which are utilised in many of the modules she is involved in and has a special interest in renal nursing and infection control.

 Pre-registration Nursing Practice modules 1-3 ; Non-Medical prescribing (Deputy Lead); Pharmacology for Paramedic Practice (Co-module Lead); Clinical skills and related topics in ODP programme; Midwifery; Radiography; Post registration health modules